A variety of media formats may be put on reserve in the Media Library. The formats include the following commercial products:

 - I recorded a TV program.
 Can you place on VOD?
 Yes, but with restrictions.
 On-air recordings cannot be used for longer than 10 days due to copyright restrictions.

 - I completed the form.
 What else is there to do?
-We need the physical item.
-Personal copies must be brought to the Media Library to add to your shell.
+If the request includes personal copies, they must be brought to the Media Library to add to your container.
 Media must always be put on Reserves for it to be eligible for placing on Video on Demand.

 - How will I know that the links have been added?
-When the films have been encoded and the process completed, you will see a link titled "Films" in the very first section of your shell.
+Once the films have been encoded and the process completed, you will see a link titled "Films" in the very first section of your container.

 - This is great!
 Can I submit videos for my non-CSUSM classes?
 No. Links are not to be used for teaching at other campuses.

 - So how long does my video stay on VOD?
-As long as you continue using the media item for teaching, links for personal copies will be kept until you no longer need them.
+Links for personal copies will be kept until you no longer need them.
 Items are then kept for a period of three years after use.